archlinux/aur/README.md

 * use `InitrdPath=/path/to/host/folder-or-file`

 how can I relocate folder during provisioning?
-* not implemented, source and target folder must use same location
+* not implemented, source and target folder must use the same location

 how can I relocate file and/or change file mode during provisioning?
 * use `InitrdPath=/target-file source=/source-file mode=NNN`